9-5-pursuit/project-student-dashboard/README.md

 ### ✩ Student list

-- Created a list of students that displays first arrive on the page.
+- Created a list of students that displays when first arrive on the page.
 - Each students' data appears with specific infomation.

 ### ✩ Cohort list

 - Created a list of cohorts based on the data available.
-- Sorted and formatted the Cohort list
+- Sorted and formatted the Cohort list.

 ### ✩ Interactive cohort list